 The Idea of a Capsule Wardrobe

 What really stood out for me was that you had fewer items, but loved them all.
-Everything in your closet were your absolute favourite clothes and you got rid of everything else.
-This is how I wanted my wardrobe to be.
+Everything in your closet was one of your favourites and you got rid of everything else.
+I knew this was how I wanted my wardrobe to be.
 Only my favourites, nothing else.

 Finding My Style